 Collaborate and automate financial analytics work with KNIME Business Hub

-KNIME Business Hub, the commercial counterpart of KNIME Analytics Platform, allows for collaboration, productionization, and scheduling of all implemented operations.
+KNIME Business Hub allows for collaboration, productionization, and scheduling of all implemented operations.
 Which means it allows for automation.
 This is very practical in finance departments, as you can generate the report you need on Monday morning, regularly, using the latest data, on time, and at a low cost, without any manual work.

 Explore more Resources: